kylog/horsewhisperer/README.md

     ParseResult::ERROR;         // failed to parse (e.g. missing argument)
     ParseResult::INVALID_FLAG;  // invalid flag (e.g. string instead of an integer)

-When parsing a given flag value, the releavant flag validation callback will be executed and a `flag_validation_error` may be thrown.
+When parsing a given flag value, the relevant flag validation callback will be executed and a `flag_validation_error` may be thrown.
-Once the parsing operation is complete, the action validation callbacks will be executed to validate the action argumetns; an `action_validation_error` may be thrown.
+Once the parsing operation is complete, the action validation callbacks will be executed to validate the action arguments; an `action_validation_error` may be thrown.

 ### Displaying the help message